|Nutrition Facts (per serving)|

 Gather the ingredients.

-Squeeze out the water and cut the boiled spinach into 1-inch lengths.
+Squeeze out water and cut boiled spinach into 1-inch lengths.

-Divide the soup into four individual earthenware or iron pots and cook on medium heat.
+Divide soup into 4 individual earthenware or iron pots and cook on medium heat.

-Add chicken in the soup and simmer until cooked.
+Add chicken to soup and simmer until cooked.

 Add negi slices and drop an egg in the soup of each of the pots.